WE ALWAYS PUT THE AUDIENCE FIRST...

 - Clear Next Steps -- It's great that we teach, but we also inspire and guide.
 All of our presentations have clear action steps -- now that you know this, here's what you should be doing.

 - Navigation Questions -- We also always provide two or more questions that challenge the audience to think differently about their future.
 These often provocative questions stimulate thinking and help audiences put into practice what we share about mapping tomorrow.

 - Captivated Audiences -- Ours is a fast-paced, highly visual presentation with modern, clean graphics presented in an engaging, energetic style guaranteed to delight the audience.

 - Practical Handouts -- Every presentation comes with summary PDF handouts so audiences can refer back to what they learned.

 We want an engaged audience in the room as much as you do.
 That's why we'll provide materials to help you with event promotion, sponsorships, and marketing.

-For example, here's are two recent 90-second promotional videos that we wrote, filmed, edited, and produced at the request of clients for upcoming conferences.
+For example, here are two recent 90-second promotional videos that our team wrote, filmed, edited, and produced at the request of clients for upcoming conferences.
 One is about the future of transit, featuring John Martin.
 The other is for the National League of Cities and features Matt Thornhill.